Lyme Disease & Ticks

 How can I prevent Lyme disease?

-- Lyme disease is best prevented by preventing tick bites and removing any embedded ticks from your dog as soon as possible.
+- Remove ticks from your dog as soon as possible.

 - Several products are available to repel or kill ticks.
 Preventive products labeled for tick control should be used according to their instructions prior to taking your dog into potentially tick-infested areas.
 Your veterinarian can help you to choose a product that is best for your situation, and based on your dog's risk factors.